Poor bridging< Back to 3D PRINT QUALITY TROUBLESHOOTING GUIDE

 How to fix poor bridging:

-weak the fan speeds in Slic3r: In Slic3r PE, double-click the object to open the Properties window.
+weak the fan speeds in PrusaSlicer: In PrusaSlicer double-click the object to open the Properties window.
 Then click the Plus button, choose Speed – Bridges and tweak the speed for printing bridges.

 Obviously, the best solution is to change the orientation of the object (rotate it) until you get rid of the bridges completely and you don’t have to worry about bridges or supports.
 It won’t be possible in many cases, but the rule of thumb here is to try to avoid bridges and supports completely.